MoARABY/crudConsoleApp/README.md

 - Display the list of friends with their details.

 ## Requirements
-- .NET Core SDK (version x.x.x or higher)
+- .NET Core SDK (version 6.0 or higher)

 ## Installation
 1. Clone the repository to your local machine: